openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 ## Proxy issues

 If you met proxy issues during the installation with Docker, please set up proxy settings for Docker.
-See the Proxy section in the [Install the DL Workbench from Docker Hub* ](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Prerequisites.html#set-proxy) topic.
+See the Proxy section in the [Install the DL Workbench from DockerHub*](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Prerequisites.html#set-proxy) topic.

 ## Issues with configurations for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs